Trump says this will be the last election if he wins

 Trump has told his supporters they won’t have to vote in the future.
 “It’ll be fixed,” the criminal Republican candidate for president told a gathering of Christian nationalists in Florida this weekend.

-He predicted that the 2024 election will be the last one if he wins.
+He predicted that the 2024 election would be the last one if he wins.
 He begged them to vote for him “just this time, then in four years you won’t have to vote again.”

 The alarming remarks were made at the “Believers Summit,” hosted by the extreme right group, Turning Point Action.
-It is the advocacy wing of Turning Point USA (TPUSA), an organization that presents itself as a conservative student group but which uses any and all tactics to impose their positions on high school, college, and university campuses around the country.
+It is the advocacy wing of Turning Point USA (TPUSA), an organization that presents itself as a conservative student group but uses any and all tactics to impose its positions on high school, college, and university campuses around the country.

 This graphic was circulating widely on X and Instagram following Trump’s weekend speech at the Believers Summit.